nbroeking/book/src/apps/together/proposal/index.md

 * How can a person see what everyone else is doing?

 Once the user submits their chat the text shows up for everyone else.
 While people are typing though it will show that they are typing so everyone knows that things are happening.
+There is also a side-bar with a list of all active users.

 * How can a person see the most recent result of everyone's collaborative effort?

 Every chat box has a list of what is happening at the bottom.
 New chats are pushed in at real time so everyone is able to see that data.
+Comments are associated with a score that is updated live, as users upvote/downvote comments.

 * What can an admin see (i.e., God's mode)?

 Admins are able to see everything that a normal person can see except they are also able to ban users from typing.
 This allows for moderaters to control unrully people.
+Admin's also see a list of all registered users, those who are online and those who are offline.

 ## Contributions